 Plans for wind and solar power units with a combined capacity of 2.81 GW obtained strategic investment statuses.
-Greece approved renewable energy projects developed by Egnatia, Terna Energy, Kamaridis and Karatzi with a total budget of more than EUR 2 billion.
+Greece approved renewable energy projects developed by Egnatia, Terna Energy, Kamaridis and Karatzis with a total budget of more than EUR 2 billion.

 The Interministerial Committee of Strategic Investments decided to accelerate the licensing procedure for four major green projects for the production of electricity.
 The companies behind them are developing renewable energy plants in Greece with a total budget of EUR 2.02 billion and an overall capacity of 2.81 GW.

 Egnatia Group earmarked EUR 888 million for photovoltaic units in the Balkan country’s 12 regional units.
 The solar power plants in north and central Greece should reach a total of 1.5 GW.
 The company said in the documentation that the project would create 240 permanent jobs, defined as continual employment over one year.

 Egnatia Group is building solar power plants with a combined capacity of 1.5 GW